-Organic materials found in municipal and industrial solid waste streams - such as food scraps of all types, non-recyclable paper and compostable products, yard and garden debris, and fats, oils and greases - can be converted to biogas and RNG in a variety of anaerobic digestion facilities.
+Organic materials found in municipal and industrial solid waste streams - such as food scraps of all types, yard and garden debris, and fats, oils and greases - can be converted to biogas and RNG in a variety of anaerobic digestion facilities.
 Based on Ecology's most recent "Washington Statewide Solid Waste Characterization Study,"4 an estimated 770,000 tons of food waste and 260,000 tons of yard and garden debris are disposed of in Washington landfills each year.
 With further development of high-solid digestion systems, RNG can be produced from the biogas captured through decomposition of yard and garden debris and other organic residuals collected in Washington communities.

-Though biogas yields at landfills will likely decrease when organic wastes are diverted, the reduction will not be proportionate to the reduction in tons landfilled since the rapid aerobic decomposition of energy-rich materials such as food waste occurs prior to landfilling and creation of an anaerobic environment equipped with landfill gas capture.
-The efficiency of biogas production and capture, as well as opportunities for nutrient recovery, will improve with direct diversion of food waste to above-ground digesters.
-The resulting digestate can then be composted with the added benefit of improved odor and vermin control.
+Though biogas yields at landfills will likely decrease when organic wastes are diverted, much of the methane produced by rapid decomposition of energy-rich materials, such as food waste, will have already been released before landfilling.
+The efficiency of biogas capture, as well as opportunities for nutrient recovery, will improve with direct diversion of food waste to above-ground digesters.
+The resulting digestate, or remaining solid material following digestion, can then be composted with the added benefit of decreased odors and improved vermin control.